isomerpages/sndgo-corp/_about-smart-nation/our-achievements/milestones.md

 ## 2017

 Strategic Technology Master Plan unveiled to improve population's health and health administration.
-The strategic Health IT Master Plan ([HITMAP](https://www.ihis.com.sg/About_IHiS/Pages/HITMAP.aspx)) enables the Ministry of Health's (MOH) three key shifts of moving beyond quality to value, beyond hospital to community, and beyond healthcare to help.
+The strategic Health IT Master Plan (<a href="https://www.ihis.com.sg/About_IHiS/Pages/HITMAP.aspx" target="_blank">HITMAP</a>) enables the Ministry of Health's (MOH) three key shifts of moving beyond quality to value, beyond hospital to community, and beyond healthcare to help.

 [Return to top](#milestones-of-singapores-smart-nation-story)